sipbs-compbiol/2021-05-11-strathclyde-online/lessons/openrefine/Steve_OpenRefine_Notes.md

 Clustering is where we try to combine data that we think is similar: for example New York, new york and newyork are (probably) all the same city.
 We could correct these by hand, but it's time consuming, we may miss data out by accident, our 'estimates' of similarity may be subjective (and so someone else may do it differently) and we need to do every dataset by hand.
 Clustering automates that process.

-Splitting/Undo-Redo/Trim - follow the DC instructions.
+Splitting - follow the DC instructions.

-## Filter and Sort with OpenRefine

-Follow the DC instructions

 ## Extra - writing your own tranformations